Serum iron TIBC

 - In myoglobin

-There are many factors that affect the absorption of iron.
+Many factors affect the absorption of iron.
 It is in the form of iron ferrous.
 Iron exists in two forms in our body.

 - Ferrous Form